nekoskin/whispera/README.md

+## License

+This project is licensed under the GNU AGPL v3.0.
+Commercial use without compliance with AGPL is prohibited.

 It is important to note that this project is intended for technically advanced users only and is not recommended for general use.

 # Whispera